anskarl/LoMRF/README.md

 * Shavlik, J. W., & Natarajan, S. (2009).
 Speeding up inference in Markov Logic Networks by preprocessing to reduce the size of the resulting grounded network.
 In Proceedings of the 21st International Joint Conference on Artificial Intelligence (IJCAI), pp. 1951-1956.

-* Skarlatidis A., Paliouras G., Artikis A. and Vouros G. Probabilistic Event Calculus for Event Recognition.
-ACM Transactions on Computational Logic, to appear.
+* Skarlatidis A., Paliouras G., Artikis A. and Vouros G. (2015) Probabilistic Event Calculus for Event Recognition.
+ACM Transactions on Computational Logic, 16, 2, Article 11, pp. 11:1-11:37.

 * Tuyen N. Huynh and Raymond J. Mooney.
 (2011).
 Max-Margin Weight Learning for Markov Logic Networks.
 In Proceedings of the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2011), Vol. 2, pp. 81-96.

 * Tuyen N. Huynh and Raymond J. Mooney.
 (2011).
 Online Max-Margin Weight Learning for Markov Logic Networks.
-In Proceedings of the Eleventh SIAM International Conference on Data Mining (SDM11), USA, April 2011.
+In Proceedings of the Eleventh SIAM International Conference on Data Mining (SDM11).

-* John Duchi, Elad Hazan, Yoram Singer.
-(2011).
-Adaptive Subgradient Methods for Online Learning and Stochastic Optimization.
-The Journal of Machine Learning Research, Vol. 12, pp. 2121--2159, July 2011